- Integrated Social Services

 A monthly payment equivalent to a transportation pass can be issued if the participant is required to attend on-going appointments for medical or health-related purposes.

-Case Managers must obtain medical verification where necessary.
-The Case Manager should also ascertain if transportation coverage is available from the programs themselves; or from community.
+The worker must obtain medical verification where necessary.
+The worker should also ascertain if transportation coverage is available from the programs themselves, or from community.
 In cases where medical travel may be covered by the Northern Health Travel Grant, the Case Manager will ensure the Northern Health Travel Grant is assigned to the Manitoulin-Sudbury DSB before funds are issued.

 As a rule, the cost of transportation for medical appointments will be up to the maximum cost for public transportation.
 Where more expensive transportation is necessary (such as a taxi for those unable to take public transportation or have no personal means of transportation) medical verification to be provided.